SolehSofi/SolehSofi/README.md

 🌱 I believe in 'Education is the key to unlock the golden door of freedom', thus I always improve my skills & knowledge in Data Science by joining Bootcamp & online short course.

 💡 I’m passionate about leveraging data-driven approaches to tackle challenges and drive innovation.

-Let’s connect and collaborate on exciting data science projects!
+🔗 Let’s connect at solehuddin_sofi@outlook.com and collaborate on exciting data science projects!

 <!---